- Meristematic Tissue

 Tissue: A groups of cells which is meant for a specific task is called tissue.

-Tissue and Division of Labour: In complex organisms, different tasks are carried out by different organs and organ systems.
+In complex organisms, different tasks are carried out by different organs and organ systems.
+This is necessary to ensure division of labour.
+In other words, it is necessary to ensure different parts of the body perform different tasks.
 Tissues are the first step towards division of labour in complex organisms.

 Plant tissues are of two main types, viz. meristematic tissue and permanent tissue.